 needs of the farm and preference of the market place.
 Ram

-lambs grow faster and have better body composition than ewe and wether lambs and when ram lambs
+lambs grow faster and have better body composition than wether lambs, and when ram lambs

 are marketed at a young age (less than 6 months), commercial lamb buyers usually do not discriminate in price.
 Ethnic lamb buyers

-often prefer intact (or entire) males and may pay a premium for them.
+often prefer intact (or entire) males and usually pay a premium for them.

 Rams are almost always preferred for the Muslim Festival of Sacrifice.